 If you want to be a good steward of more, later.
 Learn to be a good steward of less, now.

 No one is naturally good at budgeting!
 Whether you’re a Math wunderkind, an Economics PhD or a Business Analyst, your personal finances are a different animal!

 Budgeting is a skill like any other.
-With practice, comes perfect.
+Practice makes perfect.

-While that might sound like a bad thing – it’s actually good news!
+While that might sound frustrating – it’s actually good news!
 It means you can give yourself permission to fail.
 You can let go of the need to be perfect and start the learning process now!

 Myth 5: Budgeting is boring

 OK so this one isn’t entirely a myth.